Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice: ESR spectra

 \section{ESR spectra}

-As shown in Figure~\ref{ESR_pulsed}{\bf a} and {\bf b}, our earlier ESR measurements were carried out in a pulsed magnetic field at $T=2$ K with $B \parallel \bm{ab}$ and $B \parallel \bm{c}$, respectively.
+As shown in Figs.~\ref{ESR_pulsed}{\bf a}-{\bf b}, our earlier ESR measurements were carried out in a pulsed magnetic field at $T=2$ K with $B \parallel \bm{ab}$ and $B \parallel \bm{c}$, respectively.
 Resonance peaks from 1-magnon excitation at $\Gamma$ point marked by the black arrows are observed at different frequencies for both field directions.
 The corresponding frequency-field ($F-B$) relations for $B \parallel \bm{c}$ and $B \parallel \bm{ab}$ are shown in Fig.~\ref{ESR_pulsed}{\bf c}.
 By linear fittings, we can get the $g$-factors $g_c=2.25(1)$ and $g_{ab}=2.24(5)$ (corrected by the measured $g_{\rm {DPPH}}$), respectively.

 Due to the noisy signals in our pulsed-field ESR spectra, we did not observe the weak 2-magnon bound state there.
 Later, we performed another ESR experiment in a steady magnetic field, where the magnetic field was tilted $6^\circ$ away from the $\bm{c}$ axis.
 With the first-derivative collecting mode, higher quality data revealed more details in the steady-field ESR spectra.
-Figure~\ref{ESR_steady} shows the ESR spectra of \NiP ~measured in a steady magnetic field at $T=\qty{2}{K}$.
-Besides the 1-magnon excitations at $\Gamma$ point (indicated by the red arrows in Fig.~\ref{ESR_steady}), we can also observe the weak signals of the 2-magnon bound state at $\Gamma$ point (blue arrows at lower field) and the finite-$T$ excitations from the 1-magnon state to the 2-magnon bound state at K point (purple arrows at higher field).
+Figure~\ref{ESR_steady} shows the ESR spectra of \NiP{} measured in a steady magnetic field at $T=\qty{2}{K}$.
+Besides the 1-magnon excitations at $\Gamma$ point (indicated by the red arrows in Fig.~\ref{ESR_steady}), we can also observe the weak signals of the 2-magnon bound state at $\Gamma$ point (blue arrows) and the finite-$T$ excitations from the 1-magnon state to the 2-magnon bound state at the $K$ point (purple arrows at higher field) between 90.63 GHz and 531 GHz.
 The specific excitation paths are also illustrated in Fig.~\ref{ESR_F_dep_B}{\bf a}.
-We note that there are also a series of resonance signals around the 1-magnon resonance peaks, possibly correspond to the finite-$T$ excitations from the 1-magnon state to the 2-magnon continuum.
+By linear fitting of the ESR data, the critical field of the BEC of 2-magnon bound state was determined as $\qty{1.80(3)}{T}$ (shown in Fig.~\ref{ESR_F_dep_B}{\bf b}), which exactly corresponds to the observed two-dimensional QCP around $B_\text{s}=\qty{1.80}{T}$ based on our magnetization and specific heat measurements.
+We note that there are also a series of resonance signals around the 1-magnon resonance peaks, possibly corresponding to the finite-$T$ excitations from the 1-magnon state to the 2-magnon continuum.

+At lower frequencies, as shown in Fig.~\ref{ESR_F58-64Ghz}, we observed a significant decrease in the signals of magnon excitations.
+In particular, the 2-magnon bound state becomes indiscernible as it is overwhelmed by the background noise.
+This is mainly a finite-temperature effect, given that our ESR measurements were performed at \qty{2}{K}.
+In fact, the data point with a frequency of \qty{90.63}{GHz} is already located at $B=\qty{3.24}{T}$, which is slightly inside the critical fan region ($T>T^*$).
+Clearly, at this temperature any 2-magnon bound state signal at lower frequency becomes physically ill-defined.